The Jefferson Curl: The Good, The Bad and The Ugly

 The idea behind the move is to increase your resiliency to loaded flexion.
 The exercise is started with extremely light-weight with the goal to progress over a year or two to near bodyweight.

-Problems arise in the body when the rate of injury or insult is greater then the bodies natural ability to heal it.
+Problems arise in the body when the rate of injury or insult is greater than the bodies natural ability to heal it.
 This is why if done the Jefferson curls should only be implemented.
-In slow increments and perfect motion needs to be emphasised over weight or reps.
+In slow increments and perfect motion needs to be emphasised overweight or reps.
 If we prepare the body for when things go wrong then we inevitably build a safer and stronger body.
 Which is more resilient to stress and strain (the reason you train in the gym, or at least the reason you should train).

 Dr Stuart Mcgill who with 30 years of research and experience in studying and dealing with lower back pain.
-Advising against loaded lumbar flexion as this is a known and well documented cause of Lumbar disc bulge and degeneration (McGill 1997).
+Advising against loaded lumbar flexion as this is a known and well-documented cause of Lumbar disc bulge and degeneration (McGill 1997).
 Then there is the new school Physical therapist.
-Who believe that with slow graduated implementation of the spine into flexion.
+Who believe that with the slow graduated implementation of the spine into flexion.
 That the body is able to rebuild damaged material in the disc and ultimately build a safer spine.

-Lumbar flexion has been proven time and time again to be linked with Lumbar disc bulge when uncrontrolled and excessive in motion.
+Lumbar flexion has been proven time and time again to be linked with a Lumbar disc bulge when uncontrolled and excessive in motion.
 Lumbar disc and connective tissue take a long time to heal due to their lack of blood flow.
 The Jefferson curl could be harmful for people who spend a lot of their day already in flexion (office workers, couch potatoes,

 What I’d Recommend: